Order of Taxation

 - Use a combination of tax wrappers to maximise available allowances

-- When considering surrenders of both offshore and onshore bonds in the same tax year, consider all available allowances
+- When considering surrenders of both international and UK bonds in the same tax year, consider all available allowances

-This document is based on Canada Life’s understandings of applicable legislation, law and current HM Revenue & Customs practice as of April 2024.
+This document is based on Canada Life’s understandings of applicable legislation, law and current HM Revenue & Customs practice as at May 2025.
 It is provided solely for general consideration.
 The information regarding taxation is based on our understanding of current legislation, which may be altered and depends upon the individual financial circumstances of the investor.
 We recommend that investors take their own professional tax advice.